Timeline and Duties of a President-Elect

 Mid-December: Electors Cast Their Ballots

 The Electors that are chosen on Election Day meet in their state and vote for the President and Vice President on separate ballots.
 The Electors then sign, seal, and certify six sets of Electoral Votes, which are distributed to important figures in the government, including the President of the Senate, whose main title is the sitting Vice President.
+The office of the president elect seal is important.

 Early January: President of the Senate Counts Electoral Votes